- Professor of Classics

 I have previously worked chiefly within the area of ancient religion.
 My book on Greek animal hybrid deities came out in 2011.
 My current monograph project, however, is on the history and culture of Thessaly in the Classical and Hellenistic periods, with a particular focus on relations between Thessalian and non-Thessalian communities.

-I spent a term as a fellow of the British School at Athens working on research for this book, and have also travelled extensively in the area.
+I spent a term as a fellow of the British School at Athens working on research for this book, and have also traveled extensively in the area.
 With its rich and much-exploited plains, Thessaly also allows me to work further on another long-standing area of interest: the Greeks' relationship with the natural world, both actual (through agriculture and animal husbandry) and imaginary (through myth).

 I am especially interested in supervising doctoral projects on northern Greece, Greek religion, and ancient attitudes towards the natural world.